Kelly Sue DeConnick: Career

 Kelly Sue DeConnick was first introduced to the comics industry by writing copy for photos in adult magazines.
 She eventually moved on to posting her own stories on a message board for fellow comic book author Warren Ellis.
 He invited her to work on his new website at the time, artbomb.net, where she wrote catalog entries for comic-book issues.
 Later in life, she got a job adapting translations of Japanese manga comics for Tokyopop and Viz Media.

-In order to make sure the dialogue she was adapting to English still followed the story arcs, she worked with a translator.
+To ensure the dialogue she was adapting to English still followed the story arcs, she worked with a translator.
 DeConnick did this for seven years, and estimates she wrote more than 11,000 comic-book pages.
-About her work in foreign adaptation she said “...when people say dialogue is the best part of my scripts, it’s because I had a lot of practice.”
+About her work in foreign adaptation she said "... when people say dialogue is the best part of my scripts, it’s because I had a lot of practice."

-DeConnick's first published comic book story was a five-page text story published in CSI: Crime Scene Investigations – Dominos #5 (Dec.
+DeConnick's first published comic book story was a five-page text story published in CSI: Crime Scene Investigation – Dominos #5 (Dec.
 2004).
 She wrote the Osborn limited series in 2011 which was drawn by Emma Ríos.